xugezheng/xugezheng.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our paper, "Intersectional Unfairness Discovery", has been accepted at ICML 2024.
+Our paper, "Intersectional Unfairness Discovery", was accepted at _ICML 2024_.